mxagar/elastic_search_guide/README.md

 - the number of queries
 - ...

+Note: when we create an index, we define a number of primar shards and keep it fixed; i.e., we cannot change that number.
+The reason is that we use that number for routing.
+Routing consists in deciding which shard to pick to find a Document.

 Good rule of thumb: if we're going to have millions of documents, use a couple of shards.
 That number 5 was the default in the older versions.

 ### Replication and Snapshots